- Clinical science

 - Specific treatment: oral chemolitholysis via

 Less common stones

 Stones usually form in the collecting ducts of the kidneys but may be deposited along the entire urogenital tract from the renal pelvis to the urethra.
 Their localization and size determine the specific symptoms.
-Small kidney stones may also be asymptomatic.
+Small kidney stones may also be asymptomatic and detected incidentally.

 Severe unilateral and colicky flank pain (renal colic)